mohd-mb2205153/camp-connect/README.md

 ## License

 This project is licensed under the GPL License.
-See the [LICENSE](LICENSE) file for details.
+For details, see the [LICENSE](LICENSE) file.